There are plenty of myths about living in Lanzarote. Here are a few:

 Spain is in trouble financially

-Often sold as a “lame duck” economy by the British press, Spain is actually Europe’s fifth largest economy and the 12th largest exporter in the world, currently running with a trade surplus and predicted by the IMF to outperform the major Eurozone economies.
+Often sold as a “lame duck” economy by the press, Spain is actually the EU’s 4th largest economy and the 12th largest exporter in the world, currently running with a trade surplus and predicted by the IMF to outperform the major Eurozone economies.
 As well as being the world’s largest producer of Olive Oil, Spain is also the 2nd largest car producer in Europe.
 Tourism accounts for only about 15% of the country’s GDP.

 Everyone drinks Sangria